-The IP Lawyers: the independent guide to recommended Intellectual Property practitioners worldwide.
-Covering patent, trademark and copyright law:
+The IP Lawyers: an independent guide to recommended Intellectual Property practitioners, covering the leading US patent, trademark and copyright attorneys.

 Intellectual property (IP) refers to creations of the mind, such as inventions; literary and artistic works; designs; and symbols, names and images used in commerce.
 IP lawyers specialising in patent, copyright and trademark law, assist businesses and individuals to earn recognition or financial benefit from what they invent or create.
 By striking the right balance between the interests of innovators and the wider public interest, IP lawyers aim to foster an environment in which creativity and innovation can flourish.